If you’re like me, when you see an article that says that you “must know” something, your immediate response is, “Why do I need to know it?”

 CLV is usually calculated with a series of projected metrics, sort of like this:

 A great example of how this helps you comes from a study done by Nielsen and Kimberly-Clark.

 In the study, they found that the average shopper would buy $1,000 worth of diapers over the course of their child’s infancy.
 That means that Kimberly-Clark knows exactly how many customers they need to hit certain sales targets.

 Since they can’t do anything about the declining birth rates, their only way to increase their sales is finding new ways to either win customers or improve their lifetime value.

 And for companies that aren’t able to do this type of extensive research, Google Analytics is now giving you the next best thing.
-They’re currently running beta tests on their own lifetime value charts.
+Their Lifetime Value report shows you the value of different users.